HewlettPackard/dlcookbook-dlbs/README.md

 4. Can use real data if dataset is available.
 Else, falls back to synthetic data.
 5. Supports bare metal and docker environments.

+## Supported platforms
+Deep Learning Benchmarking Suite was tested on various servers with Ubuntu / RedHat / CentOS operating systems with/without NVIDIA GPUs.
+It may not work with Mac OS due to slightly different command line API of some of the tools we use (like, for instance, sed) - we will fix this in one of the next releases.

 ## Installation
 1. Install Docker and NVIDIA Docker for containerized benchmarks.
 Read [here](/docker/docker.md?id=docker) why we prefer to use docker and [here](/docker/install_docker.md?id=installing-docker) for installing/troubleshooting tips.
 This is not required.
 DLBS can work with bare metal framework installations.
 2. Clone Deep Learning Benchmarking Suite from [GitHub](https://github.hpe.com/labs/dlcookbook.git)